-Hypothesis 4 predicts that meaningful perspective cost will be eliminated in the Moving frame block.
-This is different from other hypotheses because we are predicting absence of an effect.
-We will use a one-sided equivalence testing approach.
-Predicted results are shown in Figure 8A.
-Perspective cost in the Moving Frame block is predicted to be significantly above -0.35 microvolts (our definition of a small negative ERP effect).
-The same conclusions would follow from results in B (despite significant difference from zero) and C (despite no significant difference from + 0.35).
-Figure 8D illustrates an alternative possible outcome where perspective cost is not significantly above -0.35 microvolts, and therefore hypothesis 4 would not be supported.
-In all cases, significance is established with one-tailed, one sample t tests.
+Hypothesis 4 predicted that meaningful perspective cost would be eliminated in the Moving frame block.
+This was different from other hypotheses because we predicted absence of an effect.
+We thus used a one-sided equivalence testing approach.
+Perspective cost in the Moving Frame block was predicted to be significantly above -0.35 microvolts (our definition of a small negative ERP effect).
+Significance was established with one-tailed, one sample t tests.

 Results